Why study here?

 We have one of the highest ranked physics Departments in the world, with the historic Jodrell Bank Observatory among our many facilities.

-We are ranked 1st in the UK and Europe for physics, and 9th worldwide.Academic Ranking of World Universities 2018
+We are ranked 2nd in England for Physics and Astronomy.Academic Ranking of World Universities 2020

 We have an international reputation for teaching excellence and outstanding research, attracting the very best students from across the globe.

 Our rich history - we have no fewer than 13 Nobel Prize winners associated with the Department - is matched by our commitment to innovation and to new discovery.